MTDonovan/Evalit/README.md

 def @pi = 3.14
 ```

-Use the defined variable anywhere in the notepad:
+Use the variable anywhere in the notepad:

 ``` js
 (@pi / 0.5) * 100 // This line will resolve to "628"